smmckay/quex-mirror/doc/source/03-algebra-and-arithmetic/dangerous-trailing-context.rst

 post context.
 An epsilon transition is a transition on no lexatom, such that the result becomes an NFA.
 The required transformation from NFA to DFA, now, has some problematic implications.
 If a state *A* reaches *B* via epsilon transition, then their transition maps are considered together.

-Any transition on which the combined states trigger on a common lexatom issues the combined consideration of the according target states.
-A sequence of such combined consideration can be viewed as 'walking together' of core and post-context.
-Through this walking together, an optionality (or particularly a loop) is post-poned after a sequence of iterated lexatoms in the core pattern until something different appears in the post context.
-As a result the exact cut between core and post context cannot be found in the concatenated pattern.
+In figure :ref:`fig:dtc-walk-together` a) the post-context and the core pattern deviate before the core pattern hits an acceptance state.
+This is not a problem.

+If the state machine moves along the post-context's path it can relate to the post-context's init state.
+If the state machine moves towards the core's acceptance state, it meets there again the init state of the post-context-as it should.

 Figure :ref:`fig:dtc-walk-together` shows the three cases of walking together.
 In figure :ref:`fig:dtc-walk-together` a) core and post-context walk together, but the core pattern hits an acceptance state at a point when the core pattern hits its init state.
 Such is not a problem, because the post-context simply starts freshly with an acceptance state of the core pattern-as it should.

-In figure :ref:`fig:dtc-walk-together` b) the post-context and the core pattern deviate before the core pattern hits an acceptance state.
-This is also not a problem.
-If the state machine moves along the post-context's path it can relate to the correct init state.
-If the state machine moves towards the core's acceptance state, it meets there again the init state of the post-context-as it should.

 A real problem arises in :ref:`fig:dtc-walk-together` c).
 There the core's acceptance state is reached during the walk-together.
 At this point, the init